 Stater Bros -(855)-782-8377 - CEO Peter Van Helden

 Costco - (425)- 313- 8100- CEO Craig Jelinik

 Moms Across America and consumers understand that our administration is not likely to revoke the license of glyphosate, but as millions of Europeans and global citizens have requested, it is a necessary step to take to protect humans and our environment.
 We also understand that it is a big request to ask farmers to switch to organic regenerative farming.
-Our response is that we have faith in our farmers.
+We respond that we have faith in our farmers.
 They are ingenious.
-Alternative methods are available and we beseech you, for the sake of your family and public health to make that switch.
+Alternative methods are available, and we beseech you, for the sake of your family and public health to make that switch.
 We will celebrate and support those who do!

 We ask our EPA to revoke the license of glyphosate immediately.